vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ![image](/assets/2025-07-07/030.png)

-## Deploy and monitor the first Hub Flow
+## Deploy and monitor the Hub Flow

-It's a requirement that the designer is already connected to a valid Hub.
-Then we can just hit the upload button to deploy and activate the Flow.
+To deploy and activate our Hub Flow, we click the **Upload** button.

 ![image](/assets/2025-07-07/040.png)